Olive: Phytochemicals

 The polyphenol composition of olive fruits varies during fruit ripening and during processing by fermentation when olives are immersed whole in brine or crushed to produce oil.
 In raw fruit, total polyphenol contents, as measured by the Folin method, are 117 mg/100 g in black olives and 161 mg/100 g in green olives, compared to 55 and 21 mg/100 g for extra virgin and virgin olive oil, respectively.
 Olive fruit contains several types of polyphenols, mainly tyrosols, phenolic acids, flavonols and flavones, and for black olives, anthocyanins.
 The main bitter flavor of olives before curing results from oleuropein and its aglycone which total in content, respectively, 72 and 82 mg/100 g in black olives, and 56 and 59 mg/100 g in green olives.

 During the crushing, kneading and extraction of olive fruit to obtain olive oil, oleuropein, demethyloleuropein and ligstroside are hydrolyzed by endogenous beta-glucosidases to form aldehydes, dialdehydes, and aldehydic aglycones.
 Polyphenol content also varies with olive cultivar and the manner of presentation, with plain olives having higher contents than those that are pitted or stuffed.

 Allergenic potential

 Olive tree pollen is extremely allergenic, with an OPALS allergy scale rating of 10 out of 10.
-Olea europaea is primarily wind-pollinated and its light, buoyant pollen is a strong trigger for asthma.
-One popular variety, "Swan Hill", is widely sold as an "allergy-free" olive tree; however, this variety does bloom and produce allergenic pollen.
+Olea europaea is primarily wind-pollinated and its buoyant pollen is a strong trigger for asthma.
+One popular variety, 'Swan Hill', is widely sold as an "allergy-free" olive tree; however, this variety does bloom and produce allergenic pollen.